Skip to main content

 • Root folder: Public is a root folder with sub-folders.
 It is visible to all authorized users.
 If a sub-folder is not specified for the new object being published, it is placed in the root folder by default.

-• Sub-folders: Objects can be placed in sub-folders for logical organization purposes - one object per sub-folder is recommended.
+• Sub-folders: Objects can be placed in sub-folders for logical organization purposes and also to apply access rules.

 Note, that access rules can be applied to sub-folders (manually or in publication request).
 You can view and manage access rules in Folders Storage.
 The effective authorization rule for an object in a sub-folder includes restrictions applied to all parent sub-folders up to the root folder.
 Refer to Tutorials to learn about affective rules for folders.